Problem

 - SQL Server Cursor as Output of a Stored Procedure

-- SQL Server Cursor Current Of Example
+- SQL Server Cursor Current of Example

 - SQL Server Cursor Alternative with a WHILE Loop

-This tip provides sample code that can be used to expand your SQL Server cursor options beyond the syntax in this tip.
+This tip provides sample code that can be used to expand SQL Server cursor options beyond the syntax in this tip.

 SQL Server Cursor Alternatives

-Learn more about SQL Server Cursors and alternatives:
+Learn more about SQL Server cursors and alternatives:

 - Iterate through SQL Server database objects without cursors